Review audit messages

 Management audit messages log user requests to the Management API.

 Each Admin Node stores audit messages in text files.
 The audit share contains the active file (audit.log) as well as compressed audit logs from previous days.
-Each node in the grid also stores a copy of the audit information generated on the node.
+Additionally, each node in your grid stores a limited amount of audit messages in a local log file (localaudit.log).

 For easy access to audit logs, you can configure client access to the audit share for both NFS and CIFS (CIFS is deprecated).
 You can also access audit log files directly from the command line of the Admin Node.

 For details on the audit log file, the format of audit messages, the types of audit messages, and the tools available to analyze audit messages, see the instructions for audit messages.
-To learn how to configure audit client access, see the instructions for administering StorageGRID.
+To learn how to configure audit client access, see Configure audit client access.